 Before I get into what spiral review math is and how to implement it in your elementary classroom, let’s go back in time for a minute…

 SCREEEEEEEECH!!!
-That’s the sound heard in many classrooms as teachers are forced to hit the brakes on teaching engaging lessons and creative activities that they know are beneficial to their students because it is time to spend WEEKS preparing for whatever test their state or district has decided their students must take.
+That’s the sound heard in many classrooms as teachers are forced to hit the brakes on teaching.
+No more engaging lessons and creative activities.
+Unfortunately, it’s time to spend WEEKS preparing for whatever test their state or district has decided their students must take.

-This was the problem I faced each year in my third grade classroom and was something I was hearing was an issue in classrooms all over the country.
+This was the problem I faced each year in my third grade classroom.
+It was also something I was hearing was an issue in classrooms all over the country.

-To make things worse, I found that although my students would demonstrate proficiency in a skill or concept at the time it was formally taught, they would often show misconceptions when we would review for the standardized tests in the spring.
+To make things worse, I found that students weren’t retaining their learning.
+My students would demonstrate proficiency in a skill or concept at the time it was formally taught.
+However, they would often show misconceptions when we would review for the standardized tests in the spring.
 This was true for both math and ELA.

 I desperately needed a solution and am thrilled to say I found one: SPIRAL REVIEW!